biasmv/pv/doc/samples/hover/index.rst

         // set color of current picked atom to red and store the current color so we
         // know what it was.
         var color = [0,0,0,0];
-        picked.node().getColorForAtom(atom, color);
+        // get RGBA color and store in the color array. picked.node().getColorForAtom(atom, color);
         prevPicked = { atom : atom, color : color, node : picked.node() };
         setColorForAtom(picked.node(), atom, 'red');